-Popular dishes include Smothered Steak, Smothered Chicken Wings, Smothered Pork Chops, Smothered Chicken, Smothered Turkey Wings, Smothered Turkey Necks, smothered okra, and corn.
+You will also love my Smothered Steak, Smothered Chicken Wings, Smothered Pork Chops, Smothered Chicken Thighs, Smothered Turkey Wings, and Smothered Turkey Necks.

 How to Make Smothered Potatoes and Onions